MJoergen/x16-nexys4ddr/log.md

 lead to instructions like INC taking one more clock cycle than before, but on the other hand will more closely mimic the real 6502/65C02 processor.

 I've added support for decimal mode.
-That was surprisingly easy.
+I've added the two VIA I/O controllers, as well as keyboard support and ROM banking.

+I'm now running the official r34 ROM on the Nexys 4 DDR board !!

-Next step is to add the two VIA I/O controllers.
+Next step is to get the SD card working, as well implementing the remaining VERA modes.